-GDPR law, unlike the Data protection act, covers every country either in Europe territory or not.
-Due to that, some websites outside Europe blocked access to their content to European citizens.
+The GDPR law, unlike the Data protection act, covers every country either in the European territory or not.
+Due to that, some websites outside Europe do not enable European citizens to access their content.

-The bigger challenge for companies will be the big amount of investment they’ll have to do in order to update every platform online they have, especially if that platform collects information from their users.
-The greater companies like the ones referred above will mostly have no problems adjusting for this matter, they have teams to cover every aspect of this laws.
+The bigger challenge for companies will be the significant investment they’ll have to make to update every online platform they manage, especially if that platform collects information from their users.

-In another hand smaller companies that require third parties to do so, have to search for other solutions or stop collecting data and serve a less personalized experience for their users.
+On the other hand, smaller companies require third parties to do so.
+They have to search for other solutions or stop collecting data and serve a less personalized experience for their users.

 How will GDPR affect digital marketers?

-Since marketers work with data to learn what user likes and sees with the new laws those activities are compromised.
+Marketers work with data to learn what users like and see.
+With the new laws, those activities are compromised.

-Marketers to have access to user data, they have to get consent, explicitly from the users.
-Also is required to keep a log of users consent, and, if they change their mind and opt out of your database, you have to forget that user losing precious information for your study.
+For marketers to have access to users’ data, they have to get consent explicitly from users.
+Also if you keep a log of users’ consent, and then they opt out of your database, you have to disregard those users, losing precious information for your study.

-The marketer will also in most cases the responsible to elaborate campaigns that complain with the GDPRs, that means create email marketing for example with opt-ins and make sure the user know exactly what it is giving consent to.
+The marketer will also, in most cases, be responsible for elaborating campaigns that comply with the GDPR.
+For example, creating email marketing with opt-ins so users know exactly what they are giving consent to.

 Blocked Websites on the EU

 We gathered some examples of websites that blocked access to EU citizens.
-Some of them charge money for not collecting users personal data, and if you’re not willing to pay and desire to see the content you have to get your data collected.
+Some of them charge money for not collecting users’ personal data, and if you’re not willing to pay and desire to see their content, you have to get your data collected.

 Most of them are USA newspapers.
-Like for example:
+For example:

-According to NYTimes the major holders of the American newspapers like Tronc (owns the LA Times, New York Daily News, Chicago Tribune, Baltimore Sun and others) and Lee Enterprises (which owns 46 locally focused daily newspapers in 21 states) are blocking, for now, the access from EU citizens.
+According to The NY Times, major holders of American newspapers like Tronc (owns the LA Times, New York Daily News, Chicago Tribune, Baltimore Sun and others) and Lee Enterprises (which owns 46 locally-focused daily newspapers in 21 states) are blocking, for now, the access from EU citizens.

-Some of them didn’t become so defensive and opted for a Europe version of their website with no data collection or asking for consent.
+Some of them didn’t become so defensive and opted for a European version of their website with no data collection or asking for consent.

-Curiosity: Not only newspapers are blocking Europe visitors, the MotoSport website, which is for the commerce of motorbike parts, also blocked the access to EU, due to GDPR.
+Curiosity: Not only newspapers are blocking European visitors, for instance, the MotoSport website, also blocked the access to EU citizens, due to the GDPR.

-The GDPR brought good measures to make the users online experience more trustworthy, like control over their data, new rights like to request the data and data mobility.
+The GDPR brought good measures to make the users’ online experience more secure and to enable them to exercise their rights regarding their data.

-Overall the GDPR law came for good reason, but, since this is a new subject and there is not yet the right information out there, companies tend to misunderstand the true reasons behind them.
+Since it’s a new subject and there isn’t yet much information out there, companies tend to misunderstand the true reasons behind them.

-Instead of trying to comply with them and work for a world where the information is provided freely, they become defensive and block everyone that may bring harm.
+Instead of trying to comply and fight for a more transparent online experience for all, some companies become defensive and block everyone that may bring harm.